VarshUI/food_ordering_app/README.md

 # 🍕 Foods

-**Foods** is a modern React-based food ordering app that displays restaurants in **Koramangala, Bangalore**.
+**Foods** is a modern React-based food ordering app that displays restaurants in **Koramangala, Bangalore** with realtime Swiggy-API.
 Users can browse restaurant menus, place orders, and complete the checkout process — all within a smooth, single-page experience.

 Built using React Hooks, `react-router-dom` for client-side routing, and styled with the utility-first framework **Tailwind CSS**.